hypertidy/PROJ/README.md

 ## Things to be aware of

-- Input can be a data frame or a matrix, but internally input is assumed to be x, y, z, *and time*.
-So the output is always a 4-column list.
-- You can’t use strings like “+init=epsg:4326” any more, it must be “EPSG:<code>”, and we use “OGC:CRS84” now.
 - You should know what your target projection is, and also what your source projection is.
 This is your responsibility.
 - PROJ assumes longitude/latitude order always by setting the PROJ